raspberrypilearning/dojo-mentoring/en/quiz2/question_3.md

 - (x) Announce to the group that the show and tell is starting, and ask those who were chatting to participate as well.

   --- feedback ---
 When getting young people's attention announcing that show and tell is starting, note the importance of respecting the presenters by listening.
-Including one or more of the chatter children, will mean they are given an outlet and it also means they won't be chatting during the presentation.
+Including one or more of the louder children, will mean they are given an outlet and it also means they won't be chatting during the presentation.

   --- /feedback ---